hashgraph/hedera-hcs-sxc-java/README.md

 This is a simple messaging demo between two participants.
 All messages sent from one participant are pushed to the Hedera HCS service and each participant subscribes to a mirror node to receive the consensus messages.

-To run the demo, first create a new HCS topic using the SDK and edit the `config.yaml` file to reflect the new topic id.
+To run the demo, first create a new HCS topic using the CreateTopic class in the examples and edit the `config.yaml` file to reflect the new topic id.
 This is to ensure that when you run the demo, you don't receive messages from someone else who you may be sharing a topic id with - although that could be fun.
 Also check other details such as the mirror node, hedera network, etc... are correct.

 You will also need to ensure the same topic id is reflected in `relay-config.yaml`